fenago/oracle19c-administration/md/Lab_6_2.md

     ```sql
     SELECT name, open_mode FROM v$pdbs WHERE name = 'PDBLAB3';
     ```
-    Ensure the output shows PDBLAB3 in MOUNT mode.
+    Ensure the output shows PDBLAB3 in READ WRITE mode.

 3. **Switch to the PDB Context:**